jonathanconway/testmatic/README.md

   </tr>
   <tr>
     <th>13-Aug-2023</th>
-    <td>Initial release with core framework and basic support for tests, steps, tokens, doc generation and querying of tests and steps.</td>
+    <td>Initial release with core framework and basic support for tests, steps, tags, doc generation and querying of tests and steps.</td>
   </tr>
 </table>